pivot-access-ltd/bma-offline-docs/src/about-networking.md

 A very important note for some systems like MAAS: ARP requests don't typically span VLANs.

 Essentially, this ARP message contains the IP address 192.168.17.4, but no corresponding MAC address in the message.
 This tells the owner of 192.168.17.4 that it should reply with a similar ARP message, including its MAC address.
-When the sender receives the ARP reply, it can send the datagram directly to the destination host, embeeded in an Ethernet frame, using the MAC address.
+When the sender receives the ARP reply, it can send the datagram directly to the destination host, embedded in an Ethernet frame, using the MAC address.

 By the way, for efficiency, the sending host and the intermediate routers are all doing ARP caching.
 They copy down the mapping between IP and MAC addresses, holding onto it for about twenty minutes.
 In terms of most network transactions, twenty minutes is an eternity.